laidbackware/lab-power-saver/README.md

 # lab-sleeper
-Concourse pipeline to power manager an ESXi home lab running on a single ESXi server.
+Concourse pipeline to power manage an ESXi home lab running on a single ESXi server.
-The suspend job will suspent all running machines and power down the host.
+The suspend job will suspend all running machines and power down the host.
 The resume job will send a Wake on LAN packet, wait for the host to become available and then power on any suspended VMs.

 # Requirements
 - Concourse CI